Hepatitis A Vaccine

 - All unvaccinated adults requesting protection from HAV infection (CDC/ACIP [Fiore 2006])

-- Unvaccinated persons with any of the following conditions: Men who have sex with men; injection and non-injection illicit drug users; persons who work with HAV-infected primates or with HAV in a research laboratory setting; persons with chronic liver disease; patients who receive clotting-factor concentrates; persons traveling to or working in countries with high or intermediate levels of endemic HAV infection (CDC/ACIP [Fiore 2006])
+- Unvaccinated persons with any of the following conditions: Men who have sex with men; injection and non-injection illicit drug users; persons who work with HAV-infected primates or with HAV in a research laboratory setting; persons with chronic liver disease; patients who receive clotting-factor concentrates (CDC/ACIP [Fiore 2006]); persons ≥6 months traveling to or working in countries with high or intermediate levels of endemic HAV infection (CDC/ACIP [Nelson 2018]); patients ≥12 months of age experiencing homelessness (CDC/ACIP [Doshani 2019])

 - Unvaccinated persons who anticipate close personal contact with international adoptee from a country of intermediate to high endemicity of HAV, during their first 60 days of arrival into the United States (eg, household contacts, babysitters) (CDC/ACIP 58 2009)

-- Vaccination can be a component of hepatitis A outbreak response or as postexposure prophylaxis, as determined by local public health authorities (CDC/ACIP 56 2007; CDC/ACIP [Fiore 2006])
+- Vaccination can be a component of hepatitis A outbreak response, or as postexposure prophylaxis to patients ≥12 months of age within 14 days of exposure, as determined by local public health authorities (CDC/ACIP [Fiore 2006]; CDC/ACIP [Nelson 2018])

 The Canadian National Advisory Committee on Immunization (NACI) also recommends vaccination for the following (NACI 2016):